-The Long Journey Home Tour and Festival takes place August 30 through September 2 celebrating Appalachian heritage and true mountain music, complete with busking, a Musical Heritage Tour and the Unveiling of the”Black Smoke a Risin” Mural and Sunday Sing-A-Longs in the historic Heritage Hall.
+The Long Journey Home Tour and Festival takes place Sept.
+1 through September 3 celebrating Appalachian heritage and true mountain music, complete with busking, a Musical Heritage Tour and the Unveiling of the ”Acres of Stories and Songs” Mural and Sunday Sining in the historic Heritage Hall.

 While You’re There